cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 constrain pore fluid pressure and friction.
-(6) We use a Bayesian estimation, resulting in a PDF of tectonic stress, as well as $\mu$ and $\phi$, rather than solving for just the minimum tectonic stress required for faulting, as done by Luttrell et al. [-luttrell2011].
+(6) We use a Bayesian estimation, resulting in a PDF of tectonic stress, as well as $\mu$ and $\phi$, rather than solving for just the minimum tectonic stress required for faulting, as done by Luttrell et al. [-@luttrell2011].

 ## Topographic stresses on the Wenchuan faults

 Topographic stresses on the main Wenchuan faults are of considerable
-magnitude: $\tau^M$ ranges from about -20 to 10 MPa, which is on the order of inferred stress drop in earthquakes [e.g. @kanamori1975;
+magnitude: $\tau^M$ ranges from about -20 to 10 MPa, which is on the order of inferred stress drop in earthquakes [e.g. @kanamori1975; Kanamori and Anderson, Shearer,
 @allmann2009] **REF SHEARER TOO?
 KANAMORI AND ANDERSON REF IN THE USGS PROPOSAL, AND SHOULD BE INCLUDED AS IT IS PRIMARY REFERNCE**.
 Topographic stresses are generally opposed to the tectonic slip